danielwikander/dotfiles/README.md

          rofi folder with rofi config.

-         The scripts folder contains some scripts that I personally use, including a shutdown menu that uses rofi.
+         The scripts folder contains some scripts that I use, including a shutdown menu that uses rofi.
-         You can ignore them if you wish.